MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-tmdl-folder.md

 * Source control and co-development-friendly experience
 * Easy to read and edit in any text editor

-By default, TMDL uses a folder structure, making it a significantly improved format for source control and collaboration purposes.
+By default, TMDL uses a folder structure, a more suitable format for source control and collaboration.

-Learn more about TMDL here at [Tabular Model Definition Language (TMDL)](/analysis-services/tmdl/tmdl-overview)
+Learn more about TMDL here at [Tabular Model Definition Language (TMDL)](/analysis-services/tmdl/tmdl-overview).

 ## Enable Preview feature